The economist’s data analysis skillset.

 > β₀ is the base wage for those with no post-middle school education

-> model assumes parallel lines - same returns to education (β₁) for everyone
+> model assumes parallel lines, same returns to education (β₁) for everyone

 Implementing the gender fixed effect model